SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

         This will download the sample certificate.

 ### 5. Synchronize the Cloud Subaccount IDP

-   In your Cloud Connector Administration cockpit, choose **Cloud To On-Premise**.
-Go to the **PRINCIPAL PROPOGATION** tab and choose **Synchronise** icon to sync the trust configuration details of the connected subaccount in SAP BTP.
+   In your Cloud Connector Administration cockpit, choose the **Cloud To On-Premise**.
+Go to the **PRINCIPAL PROPOGATION** tab and choose the **Synchronise** icon to sync the trust configuration details of the connected subaccount in SAP BTP.

   You should be able to see the below entry in your **Trust Configuration** table.